-Currently, RCIL only has a Youth Transition Specialist serving Lyon county, however RCIL plans to expand youth transition efforts to Osage County in 2022 and Coffey county in 2023.
+Currently, RCIL is seeking a Youth Transition Specialist to serve Lyon and Osage counties.
+RCIL plans to expand youth transition efforts to Coffey county in 2023.
 A youth transition specialist does not need to be present in their county for an individual in transition to receive transition or independent living services from RCIL.
 Call your local RCIL office for more information.

 Youth Transition Club

 The Resource Center for Independent Living is inviting you to join Youth Transition Club.
 This group is for youth and young adults (ages 14-24) with disabilities in Lyon County.

 In this group, youth will have the opportunity to learn independent living skills such as cooking, cleaning, budgeting, and employment skills.
 Along with learning skills that will help equip them for adulthood, youth will be able to participate in community events such as the farmers market, going to the zoo, and engaging in recreational activities such as disc golf.

 As this group grows and develops, youth and young adults will have the opportunity to accept and pursue leadership positions and opportunities within the group that will prepare them with the leadership skills needed to be a voice in their community.